Chi (letter): Ancient Greek

 Its value in Ancient Greek was an aspirated velar stop /kʰ/ (in the Western Greek alphabet: /ks/).

 Koine Greek

 In Koine Greek and later dialects it became a fricative ([x]/[ç]) along with Θ and Φ.

 Modern Greek

-In Modern Greek, it has two distinct pronunciations: In front of high or front vowels (/e/ or /i/) it is pronounced as a voiceless palatal fricative [ç], as in German ich or like the h in some pronunciations of the English words hew and human.
+In Modern Greek, it has two distinct pronunciations: In front of high or front vowels (/e/ or /i/) it is pronounced as a voiceless palatal fricative [ç], as in German ich or like some pronunciations of "h" in English words like hew and human.
 In front of low or back vowels (/a/, /o/ or /u/) and consonants, it is pronounced as a voiceless velar fricative ([x]), as in German ach or Spanish j.
+This distinction corresponds to the ich-Laut and ach-Laut of German.

 Transliteration

 Chi is romanized as ch in most systematic transliteration conventions, but sometimes kh is used.
 In addition, in Modern Greek, it is often also romanized as h or x in informal practice.

 Greek numeral

 In the system of Greek numerals, it has a value of 600.